Skip to content

 Back-to-school (August) — diaspora parents send food parcels to students

-Bashir's Nowruz 2026 with 5 languages: 14,200 € in one month — vs 4,800 € the previous year with 2 languages.
+In such a setup, Nowruz 2026 with 5 languages could realistically bring around 14,200 € in monthly revenue — versus roughly 4,800 € the previous year with only 2 languages.
 Why: German foodies googling "Persian new year" finally find the shop, and Pashtun families in Vienna order tray sets because checkout finally works.

 5 objections you probably have